-The risk margin at 30 June 2014, is calculated as 1.50% of the central estimate of the benefits component of the outstanding claims liability.
+The risk margin at 30 June 2015, is calculated as 1.50% of the central estimate of the benefits component of the outstanding claims liability.
 Allowance is also made for expected risk equalisation consequences and administration costs associated with claims processing in the outstanding claims liability estimate.

-The risk margin adopted at 30 June 2014 was 1.50% (2013: 1.50%).
-The Provision was determined by adopting a one month hindsight of claims paid after 30 June.
-Refer to note 2 for further explanation.
+The risk margin adopted at 30 June 2015 was 1.50% (2014: 1.50%).
+The Provision was determined by adopting one month's hindsight of claims paid after 30 June.
+Refer to Note 2 for further explanation.